Siam20Gangte/EWMA-volatitility-modelling/README.md

 # EWMA-volatitility-modelling
-Time Series Analysis of TSLA Stock, the simplest way possible
+Time Series Analysis of TSLA Stock, the simplest way possible.
+Prerequisite knowledge is volatility/ standard deviation formula.
+Trust me, understanding std.dev formula and being able to calculate it mechanically goes a long way in quant finance.
+Out of which branches out even more complex models like ARCH, GARCH

 This repository contains a Python script for analyzing the volatility of TSLA stock using time series analysis.
 The script uses the Exponentially Weighted Moving Average (EWMA) method to estimate the volatility of the stock.

+Installation

+To use this script, you will need to have Python installed on your machine.
+You will also need to have the pandas and numpy libraries installed.
+If you don't have these libraries installed, you can install them using the following commands:

 pip install pandas